 Micah selected 12 men from the church he partnered with in the slum and together they begin building the first center.
 Together they developed an additional 30 leaders in preparation of opening their first ministry center.
 In 2005, the first center was opened in Kawangware slum.
 Thousands came to the grand opening, and the team immediately began meeting needs and feeding souls on a large scale.
 Not only were people getting relief from the desperate poverty that entrapped them, but churches were starting to grow and flourish as new believers with local faith families.

 Today, Vapor Ministries operates multiple ministry centers in multiple countries, serving hundreds of thousands on a weekly basis and employing hundreds of indigenous people.
 Each year, Vapor Ministries is serving tens of millions of cups of clean water, serving hundreds of thousands of meals through centers and providing health services to thousands of people in desperate need.
 Micah says, "We praise God for our partners that make this global impact a reality.
 It is our dream that God will use us to touch millions of people around the world.
 He’s given us the model now we are praying for more partners.
 At the end of the day we have one life to live, and it’s like a Vapor.
 We each have to answer the question, will we waste it, or invest it?"

-Since our humble beginnings, God has accomplished much.
-Vapor’s ministry capacity and effectiveness have continued to grow, resulting in greater physical and spiritual impact among those living in extreme poverty.
-Today, Vapor is comprised of a group of dedicated people, fueled by willing supporters, all making personal sacrifices in order to carry out an urgent mission.
+Since our humble beginnings, God has increased our ministry capacity, resulting in greater physical and spiritual impact among those living in extreme poverty.
+Today, Vapor Ministries is comprised of a group of dedicated people, fueled by willing supporters, all making personal sacrifices in order to carry out an urgent mission.